jstubbins98-netize/inteiliDOS/README.md

 - **No 64-bit division.** The kernel is compiled freestanding without `libgcc`'s 64-bit helper `__udivmoddi4`.
 All integer arithmetic uses `int32_t` / `uint32_t`.
 - **No dynamic linking.** Everything is statically linked into a single ELF binary by `linker.ld` and then stripped into a flat binary for the ISO.
 - **No floating point.** The FPU is never initialised.
 InteiliBASIC uses integer arithmetic only.
-- **Direct VGA writes in IEdit.** The sequential-write VGA API is bypassed so the editor can position the cursor arbitrarily without repainting the whole screen.
+- **Direct VGA writes in IEdit and InteiliSheets.** The sequential-write VGA API is bypassed so full-screen applications can position characters arbitrarily without repainting the whole screen from top to bottom on every keystroke.
-- **Static allocation only.** All major data structures (keyboard buffer, shell history, BASIC program store, IEdit line buffer) are fixed-size static arrays — no heap-fragmentation risk.
+- **Static allocation only.** All major data structures (keyboard buffer, shell history, BASIC program store, IEdit line buffer, InteiliSheets cell grid) are fixed-size static arrays — no heap-fragmentation risk.
+- **Universal `quit` keyword.** Every interactive application recognises the word `quit` at any input prompt as a signal to return cleanly to IntelliShell.
+The check is implemented per-application inside each event loop — there is no global signal mechanism.
+- **PC-speaker phoneme synthesis.** InteiliTalk synthesises speech entirely through the `speaker_beep()` API in `timer.h`, requiring no additional hardware.
+Digraph detection (TH, SH, CH, NG, PH…) runs before single-character fallback to produce more natural output from the limited 1-bit speaker.

 ---